The European Semester: October

 The European semester begins with the submission from the Eurozone Member States of their draft budgetary plans.
 This also marks the start of a dialogue between the Member States and the Commission.
 Before the budget of each Member State is debated in its national parliament, the Commission needs to assess it according to numerous elements such as the macroeconomic and budgetary situation of the country or the council recommendations made during former semesters.

 November

-The Commission releases three documents which explain and demonstrate the overall situation of the employment, the social priorities and the economic stability inside the European Union.
+The Commission usually releases the full "Autumn Package" (usually) in November.
+This set of documents aim to describe the overall situation of the employment, the social priorities and the economic stability inside the European Union.
 It also delivers overall recommendations for the Eurozone and a specific opinion on the draft budgetary plans of the Eurozone countries.